Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### Wireframes

-I have used balsamiq to create the following wireframes for both desktop and mobile devices.
+I have used Balsamiq to create the following wireframes for both desktop and mobile devices.
 - home page

 [mobile home page](/documentation/wireframes/mobile_homepage.jpg)